jo47011/knx-converter/README.md

 CONTROLS = "TSM, -BE, ZN1IO, ZN1VI, 2000-1-O000A_P-1118, O000A_P-3180, 2000-0_P-2343, LED,"
 ```

-Depending on your setup the following message may be ok if you have a *read-only* devive or a dummy group address.
+Depending on your setup the following message may be ok if you have a *read-only* device or a dummy group address.
 Or
 it may mean that you need to adjust the above settings.

 > INFO: No Actor found for: 4/0/24   	using: generic	BWM_Aussen_Garage

-To find out the names of your ETS components you can look into the files containing debug information about all your knx
+To find the names of your ETS components you can look into the files containing debug information about all your knx
 and openhab items.

 ```python